-© Copyright 2022 HP Development Company, L.P.
+Copyright 2023 HP Development Company,

-AMD and Ryzen are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 Chrome is a trademark of Google LLC.
-The terms HDMI.
-HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. Intel, Thunderbolt, and XMM are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Media Tek is a trademark of MediaTek Inc. Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+The terms HDMI, HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. Intel, Core, Thunderbolt, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 NVMe is a registered trademark of NVM Express.
-PCle is a US registered trademark and/or service mark of PCI-SIG.
-Realtek is a trademark of Realtek Semiconductor Corporation.
+PCle is a US registered trademark and/or service mark of PCI-SIG. microSD is a trademark or registered trademark of SD-3C LLC.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
-DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
-Wi-Fi is a registered trademark of the Wi-Fi Alliance®.
+DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
+Wi-Fi is a registered trademark of Wi-Fi Alliance.